 Ericsson thinks it was converging well, but reversed to the initial proposal, which is not OK.
 Ericsson thinks we can have similar QoS for INACTIVE as for CONNECTED.
 AT&T agrees with Ericsson and believes that multicast in INACTIVE is not necessarily worse in terms of QoS than Connected.
 Network can handle this.

-ZTE has similar view to AT&T and Ericsson, i.e. the WN needs to fulfil QoS requirements.
+ZTE has similar view to AT&T and Ericsson, i.e. the NW needs to fulfil QoS requirements.
 ZTE believes that QoS has to be the same in INACTIVE and Connected.

 Huawei clarifies the answer is based on majority view and the current wording is “may be different” which is according to current RAN2 understanding.
-The difference between Connected and INACTIVE have not been discussed by RAN2.
+The difference between Connected and INACTIVE has not been discussed by RAN2.

 QCM thinks the current reply is correct and what Ericsson/AT&T/ZTE say is also correct, but these views are not misaligned with the proposed answer.
 Nokia agrees, it is obvious they can be different as there are things reserved for Connected operation that cannot be used in INACTIVE.